TeagrinForde/Suffer/README.md

 ## Thanks

 Special thanks to our incredible instructor Junghoon Yoon and TAs Donald "Donnie" Cook, Travis Cook, Mary Prince, and Sally Zhang.
-We appreciate all of your help and support to get to where we are.
+We appreciate all of your help and support to get us to where we are.